 Blogging and your Social Media Marketing Strategy

-social media marketing strategy, I have to ask – is your blog at the heart of your marketing?
+I have to ask – is your blog at the heart of your social media marketing strategy?

 I know that probably sounds strange to ask – you know me for my love of social media, especially when it comes to using social media for your SEO.